 Wikipedia describes the temple on top of Tirumala Tirupati as “the most-visited place of worship in the world”.

 It’s about 130 km from Chennai to Tirupathi, an urban sprawl at the foot of Tirumala hill.
-Thousands of pilgrims trek every day, some right from their homes hundreds of kilometers away, to the temple of Tirupati.
+Thousands of pilgrims trek every day, some right from their homes hundreds of kilometres away to the temple.
 The pedestrian climb from the foot of the hill is about 11 km inclusive of 3550 granite steps.
-There are four temple towers (gopurams) en route to the temple situated at the altitude of 976 metres.
-Pilgrims can also ride to a point one-third up the hill, where the road intersects with the pedestrian route, and then climb the steps.
-However, whether one climbs or rides to the top, – to see the deity- there is no escape from hours of wait in the temple premises in a long and winding queue.
-The time of wait could be a few hours to several hours or even take days on important festival days.
-When I enquired about the waiting time on the eve of climbing, people politely refused to speculate saying it was unpredictable.
+En route the ascent to the temple situated at the altitude of 976 meters are four temple towers (gopurams).
+Pilgrims can also ride one-third up the hill, where the road intersects with the pedestrian route, and then climb the steps.
+However, whether one climbs or rides to the top to see the deity there is no escape from hours of wait in the temple premises in a long and winding queue.
+The time of wait could be a few hours to several hours or even take days during important festivities.
+When I enquired some locals about the waiting time, on the eve of my climbing, they politely refused to speculate saying it was unpredictable.
 However, they all said the queues are the shortest in the early mornings.

-When I started to climb it was already 6.30am.
-The stairway was 15 to 20 feet wide with a handrail in the middle separating the way up and down.
-However, there were few people coming down the steps and so I crossed over to the right side whenever the left one got crowded.
+When I started to climb next day, it was already 6.30am.
+The stairway was 15 to 20 feet wide with a handrail in the middle dividing it to up and down ways.
+There were few people coming down the steps and so I crossed over to the right side whenever the left one got crowded.

 And some distance up what seemed to be the final steps started.
 The pilgrims by now had slowed down a lot, moving in half steps and resting more frequently.

 The pedestrian route ends on the summit next to a two-lane road that has a decorated archway.
-The time was about 10.30 am – the climb had taken 4 hours – and the temple was still a kilometer or so away.
-My legs had gone quite stiff and all the muscles were aching.
+The time was about 10.30 am – the climb had taken 4 hours – and the temple was still a kilometre or so away.
+My legs had gone stiff and all the body muscles were aching.
 The extra towel I had picked up from a stall on the way had become completely wet with sweat and it was exhausting effort but the exhilaration of the achievement filled me with energy.
 Remarkably the roads were quite wide and being constantly kept clean by workers.
 I was in for some surprising news.
 As it happened to be full moon day the crowd was more than usual.
 Information desk said it would take at least 4 hours of wait in the queue to see the deity.
 And alas those wearing shorts were not allowed to enter!
-But I wasn’t very disappointed as I had no plan to wait that many hours in the queue.
-I walked around to a point where I could have a full view of the temple and sat under a huge shady arch.
-The temple had a dynamic peace and presence in spite of the din of the crowds.
-I thought I should ask something to the deity who is supposed to grant whatever one asks for.
-It is always embarrassing to ask anything material from the gods and it isn’t because I doubt in the efficacy of prayers.
-I just prayed silently: Grant what my soul wants, if you could.
+But I wasn’t very disappointed as I had no plan to wait even for 2 hours not to speak of 4 hours.